MichaelMKKelly/MK-SmartBed/README.md

 I was plesently supprised how easy this was to write and soon had it running as intended and used the following sensors:

 Tempreture - using the dallas tempreture sensor component

-            Update: as of esphome 2024.6.o uses one_wire+dallas_temp
+Update: as of esphome 2024.6.0 uses one_wire & dallas_temp

 Bed Trigger Level - adjustable number that would let me move adjust the sensitivity as required